-• Personnel, including student employees and volunteers, receive appropriate and thorough training when hired and throughout their employment.
+- Personnel, including student employees and volunteers, receive appropriate and thorough training when hired and throughout their employment. - Personnel have access to resources or receive specific training on institutional and governmental policies; procedures and laws pertaining to functions or activities they support; privacy and confidentiality; access to student records; sensitive institutional information; ethical and legal uses

-- Personnel have access to resources or receive specific training on institutional and governmental policies; procedures and laws pertaining to functions or activities they support; privacy and confidentiality; access to student records; sensitive institutional information; ethical and legal uses of technology; and technology used to store or access student records and institutional data. - FAP ensures that personnel are knowledgeable of and trained on the rights and responsibilities as an employee of the institution. - Personnel are trained on how and when to refer those in need of additional assistance to qualified personnel. - Personnel are trained on systems and technologies necessary to perform their assigned responsibilities. - Personnel engage in continuing professional development activities to keep abreast of research, theories, legislation, policies, and developments that affect programs and services. - Administrators ensure that personnel are knowledgeable about and trained in safety, emergency procedures, and crisis prevention and response, including identification of threatening conduct or behavior, and incorporate a system for responding to and reporting such behaviors. - Personnel are knowledgeable of and trained in safety and emergency procedures for securing and vacating facilities.
+- of technology; and technology used to store or access student records and institutional data. - Personnel are trained on how and when to refer those in need of additional assistance to qualified personnel. - Personnel are trained on systems and technologies necessary to perform their assigned responsibilities. - Personnel engage in continuing professional development activities to keep abreast of research, theories, legislation, policies, and developments that affect programs and services. - Administrators ensure that personnel are knowledgeable about and trained in safety, emergency procedures, and crisis prevention and response, including identification of threatening conduct or behavior, and incorporate a system for responding to and reporting such behaviors. - Personnel are knowledgeable of and trained in safety and emergency procedures for securing and

-4.5 Professional Personnel

-• Professional personnel either hold an earned graduate or professional degree in a field relevant to their position or possess an appropriate confirmation of educational credentials and related work experience.

-4.6 Interns and Graduate Assistants

-- Degree- or credential-seeking interns or graduate assistants are qualified by enrollment in an appropriate field of study and by relevant experience. - Degree- or credential-seeking interns or graduate assistants are trained and supervised by professional personnel who possess applicable educational credentials and work experience, have supervisory experience and are cognizant of the dual roles of interns and graduate assistants as students and employees. - Supervisors of interns or graduate assistants adhere to parameters of students' job descriptions, articulate intended learning outcomes in student job descriptions, adhere to agreed-upon work hours and schedules, and offer flexible scheduling when circumstances necessitate. - Supervisors and students both agree to suitable compensation if circumstances necessitate additional hours.

-4.7 Student Employees and Volunteers

-• Student employees and volunteers are carefully selected, trained, supervised, and evaluated; have access to a supervisor; and are provided clear job descriptions, pre-service training based on assessed needs, and continuing development.
+Rationale: vacating facilities.
+4.5 Pro Rationale: ofessional Personnel Professional personnel either hold an earned graduate or professional degree in a field relevant to their position or possess an appropriate confirmation of educational credentials and related work experience.
+4.6 In terns and Graduate Assistants • Degree- or credential-seeking interns or graduate assistants are qualified by enrollment in an appropriate field of study and by relevant experience. • Degree- or credential-seeking interns or graduate assistants are trained and supervised by professional personnel who possess applicable educational credentials and work experience, have supervisory experience and are cognizant of the dual roles of interns and graduate assistants as students and employees.
+Supervisors of interns or graduate assistants adhere to parameters of students' job descriptions, articulate intended learning outcomes in student job descriptions, adhere to agreed-upon work hours and schedules, and offer flexible scheduling when circumstances necessitate. • Supervisors and students both agree to suitable compensation if circumstances necessitate additional hours.
+Rationale: 4.7 Stu ident Employees and Volunteers Student employees and volunteers are carefully selected, trained, supervised, and evaluated; have access to a supervisor; and are provided clear job descriptions, pre-service training based on assessed needs, and continuing development.